lucapette/dotfiles/README.md

 - [bkdir](/bin/bkdir)

-  Some time ago I needed to type `cp -R project project.bak` very often so I wrote this stupid script to save some keystrokes.
+  Some time ago I needed to type `cp -R project project.bak` very often so I wrote this simple script to save some keystrokes.

 - [ff](/bin/ff)